BND Hamburger Icon

 Did You Know?Did you know

-Generally, merchant transactions aren’t posted to the account at the time of purchase or refund.
-These transactions are usually posted in a batch during the merchant’s settlement process.
+Generally, merchant transactions aren't posted to the account at the time of purchase or refund.
+These transactions are usually posted in a batch during the settlement process.

-What fees are charged?
+What fees are charged with merchant accounts?

-In some cases, merchant accounts adhere to a fixed per-transaction rate without any additional fees.
+In some cases, merchant accounts adhere to a fixed per-transaction rate without additional fees.
 Others use an interchange-plus pricing model, which is the credit card company’s processing fee plus the merchant account provider’s markup.
-Finally, the tiered pricing model offers several different rates depending on the type of transaction.
+Finally, the tiered pricing model offers different rates depending on the type of transaction.

 Here’s a closer look at each model: